VincentGranville/xLLM/README.md

 # xLLM
 No Blackbox, secure, accurate, auditable Enterprise AI, developed by BondingAI.
 Includes AI agents.
+The links in the PDF documents are clickable in the eBook version that contains all my papers.
+The book, entitled <b>No-Blackbox, Secure, Efficient AI and xLLM Solutions</b>, is available <a href="https://mltechniques.com/product/no-blackbox-secure-efficient-ai-and-llm-solutions/">here</a>.
+For the table of contents, see <a href="https://mltblog.com/4aedKl2">here</a>.